Last updated on:

 Webflow Pricing: The Real Cost of Ownership for SaaS Companies in 2026

 Webflow's published pricing is straightforward enough.
 The actual cost of running a Webflow site for a funded SaaS company is not.
-There are plan tiers, CMS limits, seat costs, hosting considerations, and the build cost itself - none of which show up together in one place.
+There are plan tiers, seat costs, add-ons, the build itself, and ongoing maintenance — none of which show up together in one place.
+And Webflow restructured its entire plan lineup in May 2026, so a lot of the pricing advice still floating around is now wrong.

 We've built and maintained Webflow sites for companies including Seamless.AI, N3XT, and GoHighLevel.
-Here's how the numbers actually stack up.
+Here's how the numbers actually stack up in 2026, with the new structure.

 Webflow's Plan Structure in 2026

-Webflow operates on two separate billing tracks: a Workspace plan (for the design and build environment) and a Site plan (for hosting and publishing the live site).
-Most guides only cover one or the other.
+Webflow still bills on two separate tracks: a Site plan (hosting and publishing the live site) and Workspace seats (the people working inside Webflow).
+Most guides only cover one.
 You pay for both.

 Site Plans

-This covers hosting, CMS, and what your live site can actually do.
+This covers hosting, the CMS, and what your live site can actually do.
+In May 2026, Webflow collapsed the old four-tier lineup (Basic / CMS / Business) into a simpler set.

-For a funded SaaS company actively publishing blog content, building resource libraries, or running case studies, the Business plan is the realistic baseline.
-Budget $49/month for the site, plus your workspace seats on top.
+For a funded SaaS company actively publishing blog content and case studies, Premium at $25/month is the realistic baseline.

-Realistic monthly platform cost for a Series A SaaS company: $100 to $250/month depending on team size and plan combination.
-Not significant relative to most SaaS operating costs, but worth knowing before you commit.
+So the realistic monthly platform cost for a Series A SaaS company — Premium Site plan plus one to three Full Seats — lands around $100 to $250/month.
+Add-ons like Optimize (A/B testing and personalization, from $299/month) stack on top if you need them.
+None of this is significant relative to most SaaS operating costs, but it's worth knowing before you commit.

 The Build Cost